Ongoing Training of Telephone Crisis Supporters

-To become a Volunteer Telephone Crisis Supporter for Lifeline's 24 Hour Crisis Support Service you will need to successfully complete the National Telephone Crisis Supporter Training Course, This nationally recognised training currently comprises three Units of Competency and is designed to train Lifeline Crisis Supporters.
-Lifeline North Coast asks that you are able make a commitment to regular shifts and pass a National Criminal Record check.
+To become a Volunteer Telephone Crisis Supporter for Lifeline's 24 Hour Crisis Support Service you will need to complete the National Telephone Crisis Supporter Training Course, This nationally recognised training currently comprises three Units of Competency and is designed to train Lifeline Crisis Supporters.
+Lifeline North Coast asks that you are able to make a commitment to regular shifts and pass a National Criminal Record check.
 This will ensure you will be confident, skilled and able to provide support to Lifeline's callers in their time of emotional distress or crisis.
-The training course includes e-learning, face-to-face, practice sessions, observation of accredited Crisis Supporters, skill role plays and assessments For Information regarding the Crisis Support Training please visit
+The training course includes e-learning, face-to-face, practice sessions, observation of accredited Crisis Supporters, skill role-plays and assessments For Information regarding the Crisis Support Training please visit

 For further information regarding Lifeline North Coast (NSW) next Crisis Support Course please contact us at our office on 02 6651 4093 or email us at [email protected]

-If you would like to enrol Please email: [email protected] or call 02 6651 4093
+If you would like to enrol please email: [email protected] or call 02 6651 4093

 Applied Suicide Intervention Skills Training (ASIST) workshop